Ian Taylor (British politician): Political career

 He was a member of the Commission on National Security 2007–09.
 He was a Visiting Parliamentary Fellow at St. Antony's College Oxford in the Hilary Term 2007, lecturing on energy security.
 He chaired the European Movement 2000–05 and the Conservative Europe Group 2007-11 and also in 1985–88.
 He also chaired the Cuba Initiative 2006–2011.

 From 1997 until 2010, he was a non-executive director of or adviser to various companies, according to the Register of Members Interests.
 In 2008, Taylor gained the (Sir) Arthur C. Clarke Award for Individual Achievement in Promoting Space and Science.
 He was co-chair of the Parliamentary Space Committee and in 2009 he chaired the European Inter-Parliamentary Space Conference.

+He decided not to re-stand as an MP in the run up to the 2010 election.